maoueh/nugrant/README.md

 In text, this means that current parameters overrides user parameters, user parameters overrides system parameters and finally system parameters overrides defaults parameters.

-### Library

-Using Nugrant as a library to handle parameters from various location is really easy.
-Two main classes need to be handled.

-First, you need to create a `Nugrant::Config` object.
-This configuration holds the values that needs to be customized by your own application.
-This includes the different parameters paths and the format of the parameters file.

 ### Vagrant